WebOrigami/docs/src/content/framework/intro10.md

 This one file provides an extremely high-level overview of how the whole site is built.

-In fact, it serves as the core of the transformation in the creation-as-transformation process with which we began this tutorial:
+In fact, it serves as the core of the transformation in the creation-as-transformation model with which we began this tutorial:

 <figure>
   <img src="/assets/illustrations/transformation.svg">